mosoriob/mosoriob/README.md

 # Hi, I'm Maximiliano
-I'm a software engineer who is passionate about making AI researchers possible, creating technologies to integrate information and models across disciplines.
+I'm a software engineer who is passionate about making AI researchers possible and creating technologies to integrate information and models across disciplines.

 I enjoy: